madgik/exareme2/README.md

 Monetdb:<br>
 1) What happens if data is bigger than memory (e.g., chunking)
 2) Balance between SQL and python
+3) Languge issues (e.g., dynamic schema, yesql, how a udf is defined, how is it called and integrated in a python algorithm)
-3) Avoid copies of data in python udfs
+4) Avoid copies of data in python udfs
-4) Support of PyPy UDFs (in some aggregations with group by, pypy seems to be the only solution to avoid data copies and still run fast while writing python)
+5) Support of PyPy UDFs (in some aggregations with group by, pypy seems to be the only solution to avoid data copies and still run fast while writing python)
-5) Languge issues (e.g., dynamic schema, yesql)

 Federation:<br>
 1) Dataflow language.
 Define a language to produce easy dataflows.
 2) An abstraction to implement an understandable federated algorithm, both local/global calculations and dataflow in one script.
+3) Support of more generic functionalities for distributed OLAP